akvo/akvo-flow-mobile/README.md

 * You will need to set up the `gradle.properties` file in the `app` module.
 Just copy the sample `gradle.properties.template` file without the *.template* extension, and edit the values according to your local environment.
 * To build a **release** version of the app, for example for the **flow** flavour: `./gradlew assembleFlowRelease` (or simply `./gradlew aFR`).
 The generated APK will be located in the `app/bin` folder.

+## Contributing

+To ensure a consistent code style throughout the codebase, we stick to the [Android Code Style Guidelines] (http://source.android.com/source/code-style.html) as much as possible.

+Please import the 'util/ide/android-studio/Akvo Java Source Formatting.xml' settings into your Android Studio.
+Go to `File` > `Settings` > `Editor` > `Code Style` > `Java`, select `Manage` and then `Import`.

 ## License

 Copyright (C) 2010-2017 Stichting Akvo (Akvo Foundation)